CarsonCram/Surf-s-Up-IPR/README.md

 ## Project Demo

-Current version of the prototype can be found above.
+Current version of the prototype can be found [here](https://github.com/CarsonCram/Surf-s-Up-Desktop).

 ## Test Report